 Congratulations.
 You have now taken the first and very important step of a long journey.
 Your next step is to put the lessons learned into action.
 Don’t just think about doing it when you have time to do it.
 Do it right now.

-This section showcases useful material created by other other developers.
-If you have written a blog post or recorded a video about Spring Data JPA, and want to include it to this section, ping me at Twitter and I will check it out.
+This section showcases useful material created by other developers.
+If you have written a blog post or recorded a video about Spring MVC Test (or testing in general), and you want to include it to this section, ping me on Twitter and I will check it out.
 If I think that it is useful, I will add it to this section.

 Spring Test Framework

 - Introducing Spring Test MVC HtmlUnit

 - Getting Started With Spring’s MVC Test Framework – Part 1